 GDPR Compliance Checklist

-- Conduct a Data Protection Impact Assessment (DPIA)
+- Perform a Data Protection Impact Assessment (DPIA).

-- Appoint a Data Protection Officer (if required)
+- If necessary, designate a Data Protection Officer.

 - Enable data portability